mortacious/python-optix/README.md

 Make sure the CUDA header files are installed as well

-*Note*: Add the locations of CUDA and OptiX to the system PATH variable if necessary.
+Add the locations of CUDA and OptiX to the system `PATH` variable if necessary.

 ### Using pip
 ```